bladeofmaya/invasion_extractor/README.md

 NOTE: If you have OBS setup to split your recordings into 60-minute segments, you can pass multiple video files to the tool.
 It will automatically detect invasions that span across two files and combine them correctly.
 Make sure to pass in the videos in the correct order.

 ## Supported Platforms

-Windows, macOS and Linux are supported.
-The tool has been tested on macOS.
+This tool should work on Windows, Linux and macOS.
+Right now the tool has only been tested on macOS.
+If you have any issues on Windows or Linux, please [open an issue](https://github.com/bladeofmaya/invasion_extractor/issues) on this repository.

 ## Testing Environment
 This tool has been tested with the following video files:
 - 2560x1440 resolution recordings at 60fps
-- Keyframe interval of 2 second
+- Keyframe interval of 1 second
 - Apple VT HEVC Hardware Encoder
 - 60-minute video segments

 ## Support
 If you find this tool helpful and want to support my work, you can donate via [Ko-fi](https://ko-fi.com/bladeofmaya).

 ## Contributing
 Contributions are welcome!
 If you're interested in improving this tool or adding support for other platforms, please feel free to submit a pull request or open an issue.

 ## License
 MIT-LICENSE